statgen/Minimac4/README.md

          --haps targetStudy.vcf \
          --prefix testRun
 ```
-Here refPanel.vcf is the reference panel used in M3VCF format (e.g. 1000 Genomes),
+Here refPanel.m3vcf is the reference panel used in M3VCF format (e.g. 1000 Genomes),
 targetStudy.vcf is the phased GWAS data in VCF format,
 and testRun is the prefix for the output files.